 However, this change can only occur if the individual concerned acknowledges this connection; perhaps your husband feels there is no connection between his experience of being parented and his own parenting style and so this makes it harder to help him reconsider his behavior.

 I have a number of questions for both of you to discuss together:

 * Does your husband accept that he suffers from the problems you describe?
-If so, does he make any connection with his own experience of parenting and his low self esteem?
-Ask him to think also about how he now feels towards his parents and what he feels as an adult about that form of parenting.
+If so, does he make any connection with his own experience of parenting and his low self-esteem?
+Ask him to think also about how he now feels towards his parents and what he feels like an adult about that form of parenting.
 Your husband may like to consider that his experience and that of his parents may have suited him but not his children.

 * Can you discuss with your husband the importance of changing his response to the children for the sake of their emotional well being rather than make him feel he is harming them?
 Perhaps he has been so busy considering that his method is right that he has not considered that it may be destructive in other ways.

 Remind your husband that the children are too young to understand his view of managing them and it is hindering not advancing their progress.
 It is important to consider that, from a psychological point of view, the children are yet developing their sense of understanding of the world so although your husband may be using ‘adult logic’ for the children this is not the message they receive.

 Indeed his explanation would be rather complicated for them to understand.
 The more sophisticated expectations of adults may not make any sense to children at all – all they will feel is the negative emotion and associate it to an act or person accompanied by nothing more than some confused explanations.

 Further, their development will build on their past experiences and if these have been negative this will affect their wider world view as they develop, especially where there is no alternative information.
 I am telling you this so that you are aware that children will/may not understand adult agendas even though they may accept them and respond as expected.